-In line with Singapore's Climate Action Plan to build a "Climate-Resilient Singapore, for a Sustainable Future"6, SFL strives to continue contributing to this movement by reducing our own environmental and carbon footprint.
+In line with Singapore's Climate Action Plan to build a "Climate-Resilient Singapore, for a Sustainable Future", SFL strives to continue contributing to this movement by reducing our own environmental and carbon footprint.

 To do so, we have implemented policies and procedures to manage our energy use such as educating our employees and engaging them in matters concerning energy consumption.
-As part of for our "Go Green" initiative, we have communicated green information periodically using both formal and informal communication tools to encourage our employees to be more energy efficient.
-For instance, to remind our employees to switch to sleep mode on their electronic devices and switch off lightings and air-cons when they are not in use.
-Apart from that, we monitor our electricity bills diligently to identify and address any abnormal use as well as do our best to rectify any equipment malfunctioning.
-In addition, recycling bins have been installed in our office during the year.
+As part of our "Go Green" initiative, we have communicated green information periodically using both formal and informal communication tools to encourage our employees to be more energy efficient.
+For example, we remind our employees to switch to sleep mode on their electronic devices and switch off lightings and air-conditioners when they are not in use.
+Furthermore, we monitor our electricity bills diligently to identify and address any abnormal usage as well as rectify any equipment malfunctioning.
+Since 2019, recycling bins have been installed in our office and we continue to encourage our employees to adopt better recycling habits.

 Electricity usage is our main source of energy consumption.
-With the extra efforts that we took in energy reduction, we were able to reduce energy consumption7 by 2.38% and energy intensity by 3.23% in 2019.
-The following charts present SFL's annual energy consumption (kWh) and energy intensity by number of employees (kWh/employees).
+With the extra efforts that we took in energy reduction and because of the reduction of hours spent in the office subject to the work-from-home arrangements, we were able to reduce our energy consumption by 5.86% but energy intensity increased by 3.1%.

+The following charts present SFL's annual energy consumption (kWh) and energy intensity by number of employees (kWh/ employees).